calyxir/calyx/docs/fud/xilinx.md

     source /opt/xilinx/xrt/setup.sh
     export EMCONFIG_PATH=`pwd`

-To prepare for hardware emulation of an xclbin compiled appropriately, run :
+To prepare for hardware emulation of an xclbin compiled appropriately, run:

     export XCL_EMULATION_MODE=hw_emu

-To prepare for actual hardware execution the `XCL_EMULATION_MODE` environment variable must be unset:
+If preparing for actual hardware execution, ensure the `XCL_EMULATION_MODE` environment variable must be unset:

     unset XCL_EMULATION_MODE

-This is sourcing the setup scripts for both [Vitis][] and [XRT][];
-you need to set a special `EMCONFIG_PATH` to your current directory so that fud can generate a [special JSON configuration file for Xilinx emulation][emconfig.json];
+These steps source the setup scripts for both [Vitis][] and [XRT][], and set a special `EMCONFIG_PATH` to your current directory so that fud can generate a [special JSON configuration file for Xilinx emulation][emconfig.json].
-and you need to tell PYNQ whether you want `hw_emu` (emulation) or the default on-device execution to occur by exporting or unsetting the `XCL_EMULATION_MODE` environment variable.
+You also need to tell PYNQ whether you want `hw_emu` (emulation) or the default on-device execution to occur by exporting or unsetting the `XCL_EMULATION_MODE` environment variable.
 Of course, it would be better if all this could come from fud's configuration itself instead of requiring you to set it up ahead of time;
 [issue #872](https://github.com/cucapra/calyx/issues/872) covers this work.